Skip to content

 Frequently Asked Questions

-Tax software must use TLS 1.3 for data transmission and AES-256 for stored data.
-These standards are required by IRS Publication 4557 and the FTC Safeguards Rule for any preparer handling taxpayer information.
+Tax software must use TLS 1.3 for encrypting data in transit and AES-256 for data stored at rest.
+These standards are required under IRS Publication 4557 and the FTC Safeguards Rule.
+NIST SP 800-52r2 designates TLS 1.3 as the preferred standard for federal-facing systems.
+Software still operating on TLS 1.2 or older versions may not satisfy current IRS and FTC compliance requirements.

 Share